pbxx/simpletype-js/README.md

 # How it works
 simpleType returns information about item types with a ```tcheck``` object, such as the examples below...

-If all values passed to simpleType match the required types, the ```tcheck``` object will only have one parameter, ```correct```:
+If all values passed to simpleType match the required types, the ```tcheck``` object will only have one property, ```correct```:
 ```js
 { correct: true }
 ```

-If one or more failed the check, ```tcheck.correct``` will be false, and a  ```failed``` parameter is added, to provide details on which values failed.
+If one or more failed the check, ```tcheck.correct``` will be false, and a  ```failed``` array is added, to provide details on each value that failed.

-For values passed in Arrays, an index number of the incorrect value is provided for each failed value, as well as the type provided and expected:
 ```js
 {
   correct: false,
   failed: [ { index: 1, type: 'number', expected: 'string' } ]
 }
 ```
+As seen above, for values passed in Arrays, an index number of the incorrect value is provided for each failed value, as well as the type provided and expected.

-For values passed in Objects, the index parameter provides the key name of the failed value, instead:
+For values passed in Objects, the index property provides the key name of the failed value, instead:
 ```js
 {
   correct: false,